 In very dry areas of the United States, the plant tends to seed and populate turf grasses which will require chemical intervention to protect your chosen species of grass.
 Windmill grass control may be achieved in turf grass with excellent care and healthy sod.
 Aerate once per year, water consistently, and fertilize once per year to enforce the health of the sod.
 This keeps alien species from taking hold.

 Mesotione is a chemical which has been shown to achieve control when used on cool season turf.
-It needs to be sprayed every 7 to 10 days, three times after green up.
-Glyophosate, the active ingredient in Round Up, provides non-selective control.
-Apply the chemical every 3 to 4 weeks starting with June for best windmill grass control.
+It needs to be sprayed every seven to ten days, three times after green up.
+Glyphosate provides non-selective control.
+Apply the chemical every three to four weeks starting with June for best windmill grass control.